 Schedule A Consultation

 Dr. Barakat offers comprehensive consultations for all types of orthodontic concerns.
 We use state of the art bite analysis technology and digital x-rays to develop a conservative and effective treatment plan.
 Correct your bite and realign your teeth today.
-If you or your child has crooked teeth, dental concerns, or an uncomfortable bite, contact our Ottawa, ON dentist office or schedule a consultation online.
+If you or your child has crooked teeth, dental concerns, or an uncomfortable bite, contact our Kanata and Ottawa, ON dentist office or schedule a consultation online.